Coding-Bootcamp-Learning-Repos/CrazyWeatherApp/README.md

 # CrazyWeatherApp

-This is a JS web app to find out about the weather in realtime of any city in the world: https://crazyweatherapp.herokuapp.com/.
+This is a JS web app to find out about the weather in realtime of any city in the world.
+Url accessible on demand.

 I built this app to learn about:
 <ol>